 Weather and other factors that prevent Halifax Water from obtaining an actual meter reading will be eliminated.
 The meter and the transmitter will create a wireless network from your home to Halifax Water.

-Faster leak detection to minimize high water bills
+Consumption alerts to minimize high water bills

 Non-intrusive meter reading